ajmccredie/cycle-connect/README.md

 <br><br>
 Help with use of logic in views for userprofile (after getting really stuck) from Chat-GPT AI.
 Code used to fix bug and then adapted (14th November).
 <br><br>
+Custom template tags for counting and comparing slots in booking.
 Use of Django's authentication.
 This was referred to frequently in User creation, authentication and use.
 Includes use of LoginRequiredMixin and the ModelBackend used to attempt a bug fix (later discarded) - https://docs.djangoproject.com/en/5.0/topics/auth/default/ - Django Documentation (16th November).
 <br><br>
 Pagination based on walkthrough ('I Think, Therefore I Blog') and classes added to be able to style later (20th November)
 <br><br>
 Configurations for Django Summernote.
 Use shown in settings.py - https://github.com/summernote/django-summernote - Django-summernote on GitHub (20th November).
 <br><br>
-Django Project Docs used to help with trying to get the ‘likes’ working when the walk-though code did not seem to work as expected.
-Includes use of Django.http imports -  https://docs.djangoproject.com/en/5.0/intro/tutorial04/ - Django Documentation (21st November).
-<br><br>
 Use of Whitenoise to sort static files - https://devcenter.heroku.com/articles/django-assets - Heroku Help. https://devmaesters.com/blog/34 - DevMaesters.
 https://www.w3schools.com/django/django_static_whitenoise.php - W3Schools (22nd November).
 <br><br>
-Use of JsonResponse in bug fix attempt for likes after asking chat GPT for suggestions.
-Fix was unsuccessful (22nd November).
-Then reverted to HttpResponseRedirect after reading more on the issue from the Django Project Documentation (referenced earlier) and fixed bug (23rd November).
-<br><br>
 MDN Web Docs Guides > Django Tutorial Part 9: Working with forms.
 For general advice, guidance and things to try when the error messages were flowing.
 Try/except statement fix in particular for the ProfileDetailsForm: https://developer.mozilla.org/en-US/docs/Learn/Server-side/Django/Forms (24th November).
 <br><br>
 Liked posts display partially from “I think therefore I blog”, with some other parts tried from Stack overflow: https://stackoverflow.com/questions/64997951/getting-all-the-users-name-who-liked-a-post-in-django - Stack Overflow (27th November).
-<br><br>
-Queryset and general Admin actions - https://docs.djangoproject.com/en/4.2/topics/db/queries/ and  https://docs.djangoproject.com/en/4.2/ref/contrib/admin/actions/ - Django Documentation (30th November).
 <br><br>
 More information used on querysets and Q - https://www.fullstackpython.com/django-db-models-query-q-examples.html - Fullstack Python, https://www.w3schools.com/django/django_queryset_filter.php - W3Schools (30th November).
 <br><br>